zdravkov/kendo-docs/api/javascript/ui/grid.md

 > The editing UI should contain an element whose `name` HTML attribute is set as the column [field](#configuration-columns.field).

 > Validation settings defined in the `model.fields` configuration will **not** be applied automatically.
-In order the validation to work, **the developer is responsible for attaching the corresponding validation attributes to the editor input**.
+In order the validation to work, **the developer is responsible for attaching the corresponding validation attributes to the editor input** the `data-bind` attribute is whitespace sensitive.
 In case the custom editor is a widget, the developer should [customize the validation warning tooltip position](/framework/validator/overview#customizing-the-tooltip-position) in order to avoid visual issues.

 #### Parameters